dsnair2017/kdt/README.md

 KDT Framework

 Pre-requisites:
-1. Requires settings.xml to be placed in .m2 directory.
+1. Requires settings.xml and archetype-catalog.xml to be placed in .m2 directory.

 1. Setup git and clone this repository.
 2. Ensure Java JDK 1.8 or later is installed.